ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

    * regcntr_id - character (10) – Mandatory (refers to a Registration Center stored in Registration Center)
    * usr_id - character (36) – Mandatory (refers to a User stored in User Masterdata)
    * is_active - boolean - Mandatory
+2. Validate if the Registration Center belongs to the Zone of Admin or belongs to a child Zone of the Admin’s Zone
+3. Validate if the Registration Center belongs to the Zone of User or belongs to a child Zone of the User’s Zone
+4. Validate if the User belongs to the Zone of Admin or belongs to a child Zone of the Admin’s Zone
+5. Validate if the Registration Center and User received are not in decommissioned state
+6. If the above conditions in point 2, 3, 4 and 5 are not met, throw respective error messages.
+Refer messages section
-2. Responds with the User Id and Center ID for the mapping of User and Center created successfully
+7. If the User ID is already mapped to another Registration Center ID and the mapping is Active, throw an appropriate error
-1. The component restricts the bulk creation of Master Data
-1. In case of Exceptions, system triggers error messages as received from the Database.
+8. If the mapping is Inactive, create the new mapping
+9. Store the default language code against the mapping
+10. If the Registration Center ID - User ID mapping already exist but is in Inactive state, re-activate the mapping
+11. In case of Exceptions/Success, system should trigger relevant messages.
+Refer “Messages” section

-#### B. Delete a Center-User mapping in the Center-Device mapping Master Database
+#### B. Delete a Center-User mapping in the Center-User mapping Master Database
 Upon receiving a request to delete a Center-User mapping with the input parameters (regcntr_id, usr_id), the system updates the is_active flag to false in the Center-User mapping Database against the input received

 Refer below for the process:
 1. Validates if all required input parameters have been received as listed below for each specific request
    * regcntr_id - character (36) - Mandatory
    * usr_id - character (36) - Mandatory
-1. Responds with data not found error if non-existing record is received in the request
-1. Responds with the User Id and Center ID for the mapping of User and Center deleted successfully
+2. Validate if the Registration Center belongs to the Zone of Admin or belongs to a child Zone of the Admin’s Zone
+3. Validate if the User belongs to the Zone of Admin or belongs to a child Zone of the Admin’s Zone
+4. If the above conditions in point 3 and 4 are not met, throw respective error messages.
+Refer messages section
+5. If the mapping does not exist or is in inactive state, throw an appropriate error
-1. In case of Exceptions, system triggers relevant error messages.
+6. In case of Exceptions/Success, system should trigger relevant messages.
+Refer “Messages” section

 ## 3. MISP Management
 ### 3.1 MISP - Create/Read/Update/Delete